Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Mathematical formulation

 \subsubsection{Langevin equation}

-The polymer physics are taken into account via a bead-spring model that was developed in a series of papers \cite[][]{kivotides_stretch,kivotides_knot,kivotides_dense}, which should be consulted for detailed expositions of both the employed formulae and their physical content.
-It has a couple of key features: (a) the model has no adjustable constants.
-To set up the full polymer dynamics, it requires only material properties as input: the $\theta$ temperature, the chain molecular molar mass $M$, the Kuhn monomer molar mass $M_K$, the Kuhn monomer length $b$ and the number of monomers in polymer strands in between entanglements in the melt state $P_e$. $P_e$ is only required when the solution is entangled.
+\paragraph{Bead--spring force balance.} The polymer physics are taken into account via a bead-spring model that was developed in a series of papers \cite[][]{kivotides_stretch,kivotides_knot,kivotides_dense}, which should be consulted for detailed expositions of both the employed formulae and their physical content.
+It has two key features.
+First, the model contains no adjustable physical constants once the coarse-graining level has been chosen.
+To set up the full polymer dynamics, it requires only material properties as input: the \(\theta\) temperature, the chain molecular molar mass \(M\), the Kuhn monomer molar mass \(M_K\), the Kuhn monomer length \(b\) and the number of monomers in polymer strands in between entanglements in the melt state \(P_e\). \(P_e\) is only required when the solution is entangled.
 It has been tested with very good results in the context of single-chain dynamics, where it has accurately predicted the longest relaxation time \cite[][]{kivotides_dense}, and rheological experiments, where it has reliably predicted elastic stress levels in extensional flows \cite[][]{kivotides_stretch}.
-The former publication also showed that the model's predictions are robust under variation of the number of beads (i.e. of the coarse-graining level).
-This is because the model essentially performs a heuristic renormalization group analysis of polymer physics that does not depend of the chosen coarse-graining scale.
-So, one specifies the number of beads per chain $N_b$ and the model's equations automatically coarse-grain the dynamics at the corresponding spring scale.
-We take advantage of these features and reduce the computational complexity by choosing $N_b=5$.
+Second, its predictions are robust under variation of the number of beads (i.e. of the coarse-graining level).
+This is because the model implements a heuristic renormalization-group-like coarse graining of the polymer physics, so that changing the bead resolution does not introduce new fitted physical constants.
+So, one specifies the number of beads per chain \(N_b\) and the model's equations automatically coarse-grain the dynamics at the corresponding spring scale.
+We take advantage of these features and reduce the computational complexity by choosing \(N_b=5\).
 The Langevin equation governing bead motion reads